OdatNurd/devember-2021/README.md

   * Event Setup (optional)
     - Set up the signing secret for verifying incoming Twitch events
     - Set up a reverse proxy to point to your system
-    - Configure the remote uri and port as appropritate
+    - Configure the remote uri and port as appropriate

   * Google TextToSpeech (optional)
     - Set up a Google cloud account and turn on TTS: https://cloud.google.com/text-to-speech/